 2 tspns vinegar

-2 x 20ml tblspns melted vegan margarine, cooled slightly
+2 x 20ml tblspns melted vegan margarine or coconut oil, cooled slightly

 2 tspns pure vanilla extract